orodriguez/Dev06_06/README.md

 ## Assignments

-Solutions to exercises should be posted via pull requests against `main` branch.
+Solutions to exercises should be posted via pull requests.
-The branches should have the following format `dev06-6-[assignment-number]-[student-name]`.

 ## Course Notes